 ✔ PSA Birth Certificate (2 photocopies, bring original)

 LAT passers and PhilSAT Certificate holders must also pass the faculty qualifying panel interview before proceeding to enrollment

 2. Transfer Students

 Transfer students are those coming from and enrolled in other schools who wish to enroll in the University.
 Former college students of the Misamis University after having enrolled in other institutions are also considered transfer students.

-In addition to the above-mentioned admission requirements (3.1), transfer students must submit the following credentials:
+In addition to the admission requirements for new students, transfer students must submit the following credentials:

 Certificate of transfer credentials from the school last attended;

 Statement of good moral character signed by the adviser and certified by the Dean or Head of the school;